-The CT 200h’s size, packaging, full hybrid technology and ultra-low emissions perfectly meet the requirements of a young, highly discerning, environmentally conscientious customer base.
-Yet it offers no compromise on the refinement and driving pleasure which hallmark the progressive luxury inherent in every Lexus.
+The CT 200h’s size, packaging, full hybrid technology and ultra-low emissions.
+For it all perfectly meet the requirements.
+That’s of a young, highly discerning, environmentally conscientious customer base.
+Yet it offers no compromise on the refinement and driving pleasure.
+Those which hallmark the progressive luxury inherent in every Lexus.

-Available in standard and Premium models, the CT 200h boasts remarkably low fuel consumption and has an impressive combined EPA-estimated fuel economy rating of 42 mpg, 43 mpg city and 40 mpg on the highway utilizing regular 87-octane gasoline.
-Moreover, the CT 200h can be operated in a switchable EV mode which generates zero emissions.
+Available in standard and Premium models.
+For the CT 200h boasts remarkably low fuel consumption.
+In addition, it has an impressive combined EPA-estimated fuel economy rating of 42 mpg, 43 mpg city and 40 mpg on the highway.
+Thereby utilizing regular 87-octane gasoline.
+Moreover, the CT 200h can be operated in a switchable EV mode.
+One which generates zero emissions.

 Engine and Hybrid System

-Utilizing the most recent generation hybrid system, the CT 200h takes advantage of Lexus’ continuous engineering advances to maximize fuel economy, minimize emissions and deliver driving pleasure.
-A highly efficient engine design, an exhaust heat recovery system, major efforts to reduce parasitic losses, an evaporative emissions system and driver-selectable driving modes all make notable contributions.
+Utilizing the most recent generation hybrid system.
+For the CT 200h takes advantage of Lexus’ continuous engineering advances to maximize fuel economy.
+Furthermore, minimize emissions and deliver driving pleasure.
+A highly efficient engine design.
+Also it uses an exhaust heat recovery system.
+With major efforts to reduce parasitic losses.
+So an evaporative emissions system and driver-selectable driving modes.
+For it all make notable contributions.
 Significant efforts were also made to minimize engine noise.

 An Atkinson-cycle engine design was chosen for its high efficiency and compatibility with hybrid operation in the CT 200h.
 The twin-cam engine uses four valves per cylinder and Variable Valve Timing with Intelligence (VVT-i) on the intake side.
 The engine is undersquare, with an 3.17-inch bore diameter and 3.48-inch stroke, and has a relatively high compression ratio of 13.0:1.
 Peak output equals 98 horsepower and in combination with the hybrid drive motor, the CT 200h generates 134 total system horsepower.
 The CT 200h will accelerate seamlessly from 0-60 mph in 9.8 seconds.